Plans starting at: $29.99

 Be aware of price hikes and data overage for heavy-streaming households

-Cox offers a first-tier plan at $50/month for 100 Mbps download speed.
-That’s about the same as many other providers ask for their first-tier plans.
+Cox offers a first-tier plan at $55/month for up to 300 Mbps download speeds.
+That's about $.18 per Mbps, which is on the higher end of the pricing scale.
 The good news is that Cox's first-tier price is the standard price, so it won’t go up automatically after a promotional period.
 Unfortunately, the higher speed plans do have steep price hikes after the first year’s promotional rate.
 And when those price increases kick in, you’ll be paying more per month, on average, than you would for the same speeds through Xfinity or Spectrum.
-In addition, there’s a monthly rental fee for the Cox modem/router, though you are allowed to buy your own compatible router if you wish.
+In addition, there’s a monthly rental fee for the Cox modem/router of $13, though you are allowed to buy your own compatible router if you wish.
 Another big question about Cox pricing will be how much data you use.
 Cox does have a data cap.
-The cap is high at 1.2 TB, so many households will never exceed it.
-But 14% of American households do exceed 1 TB of data usage per month, according to the Benton Institute for Broadband and Society [2].
-And if you do exceed your cap, you will face overage charges [3] In other words, if you are a heavy data user, you may end up with a higher monthly bill.
+The cap is high at 1.25 TB [4], so many households will never exceed it.
+It's worth noting, though, that the share of U.S. broadband subscribers using at least 1 TB of data per month has risen to nearly 25% in Q4 2024 [5]... up from 14% in 2022 [6].
+And if you do exceed your cap, you will face overage charges [7].
+In other words, if you are a heavy data user, you may end up with a higher monthly bill.
 So be aware of these data caps as a factor in your pricing if you live in a household with multiple people who stream 4K or play real-time games online every day.
 If your internet activities don’t include lots of HD streaming, gaming, or large file uploads, or you only have one or two household members, you are unlikely to exceed your monthly data cap.Frontier Reliability and Performance

 Years of solid operations equip Cox with reliable infrastructure

-As the fifth-largest ISP in the United States, Cox has a thirty-year record of delivering internet access to customers.
+Cox has a thirty-year record of delivering internet access to customers.
 This means that when you order internet service, it will work as it should the vast majority of the time.
-Cox home internet serves metro areas in 19 states [1].
+Cox home internet serves metro areas in 18 states.
+Cox Communications remains a major U.S. broadband provider with around 6–6.5 million residential and commercial customers under its own brand.
+With its 2025 proposed merger with Charter Communications, the combined company would serve roughly 35.9 million broadband subscribers — making it, if approved, the largest cable/broadband operator in the United States [8].
 Cox uses hybrid fiber-coaxial (HFC) technology, like its major competitors Xfinity and Spectrum.
 Ordinarily, your internet service will be carried by fiber-optic lines along the main arteries until it gets within about a mile of your house.
 Somewhere near that point, the network will switch to copper coaxial cable.
 This structure is called Fiber-to-the-Node (FTTN).
 It is faster than an all-copper network, but not as fast as all-fiber, which is also known as Fiber-to-the-Home (FTTH).
-Cox does offer a small percentage of all-fiber connections and is building out more, but for the moment, you are most likely to get HFC, i.e., cable internet service [4].
-Download speeds with Cox’s cable internet will go as high as 1000 Mbps in some areas, and upload speeds will top out around 100 Mbps.
+Cox does offer a small percentage of all-fiber connections and is building out more, but for the moment, you are most likely to get HFC, i.e., cable internet service [9].
+Download speeds with Cox’s cable internet will go as high as 2,000 Mbps in some areas, and upload speeds will top out around 200 Mbps.
 Though this upload speed is far below the symmetrical high speeds of an all-fiber connection, Cox cable internet still provides plenty of speed for most households.
-Cox uses data caps of 1.2 TB/month on its plans.
+Cox uses data caps of 1.25 TB/month on its plans.
 This allowance will provide plenty of data for most households.
-But if you have a large household and you all do unusually heavy streaming or gaming to go over 1 TB, you may incur up to a maximum of $100 in overage charges [3].
+But if you have a large household and you all do unusually heavy streaming or gaming to go over 1 TB, you may incur up to a maximum of $100 in overage charges.
 You can get Cox plans with unlimited data, but only by paying more each month for an unlimited plan.Frontier Equipment, Installation and Bonus Features

 Cox offers optional self-installation, charges equipment rental fee